 Marketing is about solving business problems.
 Firstly, that implies an understanding of business (a far rarer trait in marketers than it should be).
 But it also means understanding the business – revenue, cashflow, balance sheets, profitability – well enough to make strategic decisions that will drive tactical execution.

 Most marketers haven’t a clue about the internal workings of the business where they work.
-They just want to post (yet) another pretty picture on Instagram.
+They listen to gurus who give them bad marketing advice.
+They conclude all they have to do is post (yet) another pretty picture on Instagram.
 That’s not marketing.

 Putting all your attention on tactics may keep you busy, and may even give you a few quick wins.
 But without a deep and fundamental understanding of segmentation, customer persona, influence, and behavior you’ll always be fighting with one hand tied behind your back.